-I think all of us at some point in our lives wish we could make the world a better place.
-It is at this time in my life that I have chosen to try to do this by offering my thoughts in this book called "Life and Earth".
-I hope that some of my ideas may help lead us to protect the world we live in and possibly make it a better place.
+I think at some point in our lives, each of us wishes that we could make the world a better place.
+It is at this time in my life that I have chosen to do this by offering my thoughts in this book called "Life and Earth".
+I hope that some of my ideas may help lead us to protect the world we live in, and possibly, make it a better place.
 The subject matter revolves around the possibility that the side effects of our rapidly growing technologies (e.g. nuclear proliferation, climate change, man-made viruses, artificial intelligence, overpopulation, pollution, etc.) may significantly jeopardize the future of life and the planet.
 In the grand scheme of life and our existence I can think of no greater concern.

 For a moment try to forget all your problems and wants.
-Imagine that Earth looks like the moon - cold, empty, and barren and without life.
-Imagine no trees, no birds singing, no grass or trees, no smell of flowers or taste of honey, no fresh air to breathe and no water - just the coldness of outer space.
-After you imagine such emptiness it becomes clear that life is the ingredient that gives color to the planet and meaning to our very world.
+Imagine that the Earth looks like the moon - cold, empty, barren, and without life.
+Imagine no grass or trees, no birds singing, no smell of flowers or taste of honey, no fresh air to breathe, and no water - just the coldness of outer space.
+After you imagine such emptiness, it becomes clear that life is the ingredient that gives colour to the planet and meaning to our very world.
 I don't only refer to this in the physical sense.
-Life also brings color to the world with music, with art, our beliefs, and all that we consider right and wrong.
+Life also brings colour to the world with music, with art, our beliefs, and all that we consider right and wrong.

 One can only imagine the emptiness if life did not exist.
-If Earth was just a barren planet without life circling the sun, who would be left to believe anything?
-If the universe was only empty space filled with pockets of energy and bodies of matter who would be left to even suggest that there were such things as right or wrong, or that anything had any meaning at all?
+If Earth was just a barren planet circling the sun without life, who would be left to believe anything?
+If the universe was only empty space filled with pockets of energy and bodies of matter, who would be left to even suggest that there were such things as right or wrong, or that anything had any meaning at all?

-In the past the balance of Nature has kept us on this road of survival but there has been a change in only the last few centuries that this planet and we have never faced.
+In the past, the balance of Nature has kept us on this road of survival, but there has been a change in only the last few centuries that this planet and we have never faced.
 We have introduced the wildcard of world changing technology.
-How can we stay on this road of survival given that the planet is divided into so many countries and cultures with such a broad spectrum of competing beliefs, religions, and economic interests.
-At the same time, all of these countries have more and more access to the growing technologies that impact Life and Earth in both good ways and bad?
-The benefits of our technologies are wonderful but given the impact of their side effects I believe the countries of the planet must explore them in a more concerted and careful manner - together - if we are to stay on our road of survival.
-If we want to survive and endure then life may no longer be about how we can protect ourselves from each other.
+How can we stay on this road of survival, given that the planet is divided into so many countries and cultures with such a broad spectrum of competing beliefs, religions, and economic interests?
+At the same time, all of these countries have more and more access to the growing technologies that impact Life and Earth in both good ways and bad.
+The benefits of our technologies are wonderful, but given the impact of their side effects, I believe that the countries of the planet must explore them in a more concerted and careful manner - together - if we are to stay on our road of survival.
+If we want to survive and endure, then life may no longer be about how we can protect ourselves from each other.
 It may be about how we can work together to face this new changing world due to our technologies.

 It is now, as Life and Earth face unprecedented change due to our technologies, that we will define the future and the world that we will live in.
-At one extreme, will the actions we take create a planet that may be barren and empty, or will we help contribute to creating a planet that flourishes with life and endures for as long as possible?
-With our current technology we may now have the ability to lay out the path for either scenario.
+At one extreme, will the actions that we take create a planet that may become barren and empty?
+Or, will we help contribute to creating a planet that flourishes with life, and endures for as long as possible?
+With our current technology, we may now have the ability to lay out the path for either scenario.

-One of our biggest problems as we move forward is that the countries of the world are on different agendas.
-Whether we are individuals, cultures, or countries we all have different ideas of what path will take us to the best future.
-The real problem therefore is not whether we want a desirable world with a bright future.
+One of our biggest problems as we move forward, is that the countries of the world have different agendas.
+Whether we are individuals, cultures, or countries, we all have different ideas of which path will take us to the best future.
+The real problem therefore, is not whether we want a desirable world with a bright future.
 It is simply that we have different ideas on how to find our best future.
 This shows up so clearly in the vast number of religions that we live by, and that we often fight over.
-Our broad differences stem from the fact that we have such different interpretations of reality, we have different beliefs that guide our actions, we have different needs, and different ideas of right and wrong?
+Our broad differences stem from the fact that we have many different interpretations of reality, we have different beliefs that guide our actions, we have different needs, and we have different ideas of right and wrong.
 These differences can create conflict and competition between us.

 While it might seem that countries should cooperate more as we go into the future, we must not forget that our differences, and competition, are also what allow some of us to survive when all would seem lost.
-Differences can be good and this shows most clearly when the environment changes and some species survive while others do not.
-Life has endured through the fact that some of us go one way while others go another.
-Though some might perish through their inability to adapt, those that survive carry their ability to reproduce so they can continue and endure.
+Differences can be good and this shows most clearly when the environment changes, and some species survive, while others do not.
+Life has endured through the fact that some of us go one way, while others go another.
+Though some might perish through their inability to adapt, those that do survive, carry their ability to reproduce so that they can continue and endure.

-Cooperation versus competition seems to be the underlying question as we enter this new age of rapid technological change which may still only be in its infancy.
-Do we stay with competition, our traditional way of survival, or do we learn to cooperate and live with common beliefs and common values?
+Cooperation versus competition seems to be the underlying question as we enter this new age of rapid technological change, which is still in its infancy.
+Do we stay with competition, our traditional way of survival?
+Or, do we learn to cooperate and live with common beliefs and common values.

-Where is the balance to be found where we can live by common rules but also retain our unique differences that might ensure our survival?
-Our dilemma is that at one extreme we can all choose to be the same (cooperation) but then who is to say what is the "right" path to ensure the best survival for Life and Earth?
-On the other hand, if we are all free to choose and be different (competition), the risk is higher that we may harm all Life and Earth with the world changing technology that may already exist or lie ahead in the future.
-Both have their place though I think that given the way technology is affecting Life and Earth we will be forced to lean more toward cooperation in order to survive.
+Where is the balance to be found whereby we can live by common rules, but also retain our unique differences that will ensure our survival?
+Our dilemma is that at one extreme, we can all choose to be the same (cooperation), but then who is to say what is the "right" path to ensure the survival for Life and Earth?
+On the other hand, if we are all free to choose and be different (competition), the risk is higher that we may harm Life and Earth with the world changing technology that may already exist, or lie ahead in the future.
+Both cooperation and competition have their place, but I think that, given the way technology is affecting Life and Earth, we must lean more toward cooperation in order to survive.

 It is difficult for any creature to look outside of its own perception of the world.
 Whether we are a seal in the Arctic ocean searching for fish, or a farmer awakening each day to care for his crops, we all get absorbed each day in the world that we perceive.
 It is very rare that we have a chance to question the nature of the world and ourselves.
 "Life and Earth" has been created so that we can for a moment see a different perspective of the world outside of our own.

-Our developed world has come to be so different than the world of our past.
-It is a simulated world of holographic images, movies with characters that fly and do superhuman feats, digital games that consume our children's minds, and the list goes on and on.
-This new digital reality that we live in is so different that the one from which we evolved.
-Our New World of technology places us in a position where we must question what reality has come to be, and where we want our reality to go.
-Many children in developed societies will grow up never knowing what it is to interact with Nature as we have evolved to do so in the past.
+Our developed world has come to be so different from the world of our past.
+It is a simulated world of holographic images, movies with characters that fly and do superhuman feats, digital games that consume our children's minds, and the list goes on.
+This new digital reality that we live in is so different from the one from which we evolved.
+Our new world of technology places us in a position where we must question what reality has come to be, and where we want our reality to go.
+Many children in developed societies will grow up never knowing what it is to interact with Nature, as we have evolved to do so in the past.

-Will we be able to exhibit the good judgement required, given our perception of reality is becoming so distant from that of our past?
+Will we be able to exhibit the good judgement required, given that our perception of reality is becoming so distant from that of our past?
 Can we appreciate the value of our forests and our pristine waters?
-One might start to wonder if we really do appreciate what we have given for example the plastic we are putting into the oceans which harms sea creatures and ultimately ourselves.
+One might start to wonder if we really do appreciate what we have, given for example, the plastic that we are putting into the oceans which harms sea creatures, and ultimately ourselves.

-I believe "Life and Earth" is important because it helps us to understand more about what technology is, and how the consequences of technology are having significant repercussions on Life and Earth.
-We indulge so much in the pleasures that come from technology that we ignore how it is affecting us.
-In a sense it is so addictive and absorbing, it is almost impossible to shut off our desire to enjoy the pleasures we gain from technology.
-Corporations that offer these technologies to us often do not have second thoughts of the repercussions, only that of profit.
-They have such incredible influence over our individual consumption and actions.
-Corporations and country policy makers must have the sense to cooperate and see to dealing with technological repercussions affecting Life and Earth.
+I believe "Life and Earth" is important because it helps us to understand more about what technology is, and how the consequences of technology are having significant repercussions on Life and the planet.
+We indulge so much in the addictive pleasures that come from technology, while we willingly ignore how these pleasures affect us in negative ways.
+Corporations that offer these technologies often do not have second thoughts of the repercussions, only that of profit.
+As a result, they have such an incredible influence over our individual consumption and actions.
+Corporations and country policy makers must find the will to cooperate, and address the technological repercussions that are affecting Life and Earth.

 "Life and Earth" is one attempt to help us understand the problems related to technology.
 It is time for us to really understand ourselves, to understand our technology, and to acquire the data and willpower to make intelligent choices.
-The world has become complex and we need to step back to the basics of the flow of matter and energy, the undeniable, and find a sensible path that is also undeniable.
-This is the message of "Life and Earth", put forth to you with simple analogies that when pulled together makes clearer the direction we must take to ensure our brightest future.
+The world has become complex and we need to step back to the basics of the flow of matter and energy - the undeniable - and find a sensible path that is also undeniable.
+This is the message of this book, put forth to you with simple analogies that when pulled together makes clearer the direction we must take to ensure our brightest future.